nocsi/nocsi.com/src/privacy-policy.md

 This Policy applies to the processing of personal information collected by us when you:

-• Visit our websites that display or link to this Policy, including orbit.love (the “Site”);
+• Visit our websites that display or link to this Policy, including nocsi.ccom (the “Site”);
 • Interact with us on our social media pages;
 • Receive communications from us, including emails, chats, phone calls, or, texts; and
 • Use our services as an authorized user where we act as a controller of the personal information.